Sunday, November 10, 2024

 Marvey--what temperature to use?

-Instead I decided to heat the damn thing up, and after the parts were put in place and the solder had melted, cool things back down.
+Instead, I decided to heat the damn thing up, and after the parts were put in place and the solder had melted, cool things back down.

 To my surprise this approach worked.
 At about 195C the parts magically centered themselves to solder pads and the solder flowed where it needed to go.

-After the parts were set I let the plate continue to heat up to about 210C, then told the plate to climb back down to 100C, which it did, slowly.
+After the parts set I let the plate continue to heat up to about 210C, then told the plate to climb back down to 100C, which it did, slowly.

 At about 150C I removed the PCB.